Frequently Asked Questions

 8. What are the consequences of violating Competition rules?

-Any violation of the Competition rules may result in immediate disqualification, along with loss of eligibility for rankings, certificates, or awards.
+Any violation of the Competition rules may result in immediate disqualification, along with loss of eligibility for rankings, certificates, and awards.

 © Copyright 2026 - 27 , All Rights Reserved iamsamarth.com | Terms & Conditions | Privacy Policy